rtts/debian/README.md

     sudo dd if=debian-testing-amd64-netinst.iso of=/dev/sdX

-But make sure you substitute `X` with the correct letter of your USB drive.
+Make sure you substitute `X` with the correct letter of your USB drive.
 If this is your first time installing GNU/Linux, you'll have to google for an alternative to `dd` for the operating system you're currently using.
 There are plenty, but none of them are as